 Connolly Wellingham have been appointed to develop concepts for the 1,000m2 brewery visitor centre which is set to include a bar, restaurant, shop, tasting rooms, offices and external gardens.

 The visitor centre is conceived in the tradition of Somerset’s vernacular farmsteads; a collection of structures grouped together to describe a central yard of activity, from which all aspects of farm life flow forth and return.
-Architecturally the wider industrial structure of the brewery is treated as a ‘found space’, inhabited with smaller pockets of enclosure and establishing a loose complex of more intimately proportioned interiors.
-The arrangement manifests itself as a timber plinth surmounted by a collection of lightweight translucent pavilions.
 The materials and details are agricultural in their simplicity; economic, flexible and accommodating to growth and adaptation.